 Stretch while riding or after riding, not before riding.

-Cycling works only one odd set of leg muscles, so do other forms of exercise.
+Cycling works only one odd set of leg muscles, so do other forms of exercise for general health.

 The best way to warm up is light riding.

 If you’re over 50, high-intensity training can be bad for your heart.

 You can get fit for anything with 30 minutes of work 3 times a week.

 Train with a purpose.

 Train your cardiovascular system and your muscles separately.

 Judge your cardio effort via a heart rate monitor; judge your muscular effort via perceived effort.

 Warm up with light riding before a big effort.